lgw2/lgw2.github.io/_teaching/csci112-summer-2021/classwork/classwork5.md

 but for classwork assignments you are not required to match the output formatting.

+If you'd like, you can assume that you will get no more than 20 numbers and use arrays to store the numbers you read in before summing them up.
+But we will get more practice with arrays in future assignments.

 ### Requirements

 * Write your program in the `classwork` directory, inside another directory called